GPS Ankle Monitor Architecture: Communication, Firmware & Security

 Electronic monitoring device architecture determines reliability, battery life, and security.
 Understanding GPS tracking platform architecture — from firmware on the device to communication protocols and back-end storage — helps procurement officials evaluate vendor claims and write RFP specifications.
 This guide covers system architecture, GPS tracking firmware design, cellular GPS tracking technology, GPS monitoring communication protocols, monitoring system cybersecurity tools, GPS monitoring encryption technology, and CJIS compliance.

 Procurement RFPs that specify only “GPS ankle monitor” leave critical gaps.
 Vendors vary widely in anti-tamper technology, cellular protocol support, and security posture.
 Detailed technical requirements — including encryption standards, firmware update capability, and CJIS attestation — filter vendors that cannot meet criminal justice requirements and improve comparison across qualified bidders.
+Cross-read GPS ankle monitor guide and what is an ankle monitor for non-technical stakeholders who still sign security addenda.

 System Architecture Overview